openshwprojects/OpenBK7231T_App/FLASHING.md

 ## OTA

-Once the firmware has been flashed for the first time, it can be flashed over wifi.
+Once the firmware has been flashed for the first time, it can be flashed over Wi-Fi.

-Go to "Open Web Application", OTA tab, drag and drop proper RBL file on the field, press a button to start OTA proccess
+Go to "Open Web Application", OTA tab, drag and drop proper RBL file on the field, press a button to start OTA process

 ## First run

-At first boot, if the new firmware does not find your wifi SSID and password in the Tuya flash, it will start as an access point.
+At first boot, if the new firmware does not find your Wi-Fi SSID and password in the Tuya flash, it will start as an access point.

-The access point will come up on 192.168.4.1, however some machines may not get an ip from it - you may need to configure your connecting for a staitc IP on that network, e.g. 192.168.4.10
+The access point will come up on 192.168.4.1, however some machines may not get an ip from it - you may need to configure your connecting for a static IP on that network, e.g. 192.168.4.10

-Once you are connected and have an IP, go to http://192.168.4.1/index , select config then wifi, and setup your wifi.
+Once you are connected and have an IP, go to http://192.168.4.1/index , select config then Wi-Fi, and setup your Wi-Fi.

 After a reboot, the device should connect to your lan.